davideloba/daliMaster_rpi/README.md

 * If I'm right, now you should have all lamps on.

-* Turn your Raspberry Pi™ on.
+* Turn your Raspberry Pi on.

 ### Software stuff

-Enable I2C interface of your Raspberry Pi™
+Enable I2C interface of your Raspberry Pi
 ```
 sudo raspi-config
 ```